Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Algorithm Design and Performance Analysis

 \subsubsection{RB Allocation with General Utility}

 For general utility functions, we cannot leverage the concavity of $u^*_n(\hat{z}^m_n)$ to facilitate algorithm design.
-However, we can still solve the RB allocation subproblem \eqref{subproblem:allocation} through dynamic programming.
-Specifically, let $u_m(k,j)$ be the maximum total utility of BS $m$ if there are only $k$ available RBs and $j$ WDs in BS $m$, i.e. $u_m(k,j)$ is the optimal objective value of the following optimization problem:
+However, the RB allocation subproblem \eqref{subproblem:allocation} can still be effectively solved using dynamic programming.
+Specifically, let $U_m(k,j)$ be the maximum aggregate utility attainable at SBS $m$ when allocating $k$ RBs among the first $j$ WDs, where $j \in \{ 1, \dots, |\mathcal{N}_m| \}$.
+Formally, $U_m(k,j)$ corresponds to the optimal objective value of the following optimization problem:

-Apparently, the optimal objective value of problem \eqref{subproblem:allocation} equals $u_m(K_m,|\mathcal{N}_m|)$.
-For convenience, we use $z_m(k,j)$ to denote the optimal RB allocation for the last WD (i.e. WD $j$) in \eqref{prob:z}.
+Apparently, solving the RB allocation subproblem \eqref{subproblem:allocation} is equivalent to computing $U_m(K_m,|\mathcal{N}_m|)$.
+For notational convenience, we use $z^*_m(k,j)$ to denote the number of RBs allocated to the $j$-th WD under the optimal solution to problem \eqref{prob:z}.
 Clearly, when there is only one WD in the system, we should allocate all RBs to it.
 Therefore, we have